A Lot or a Little?

 Parents Need to Know

-Parents need to know that this show finds its humor in family-friendly issues like sibling dynamics, parenting challenges, and an accident-prone Mr. Fix-It dad.
+Parents need to know that Home Improvement finds its humor in family-friendly issues like sibling dynamics, parenting challenges, and an accident-prone Mr. Fix-It dad.
 Very little about this series is cause for concern; it lends a pretty realistic view of life within a typical nuclear family.
 Each episode offers an obvious lesson (sometimes for parents as well as kids) in moral judgment, communication, or responsibility.
 The series occasionally touches on more-serious topics like divorce or a family member's death.

-Tim is no less accident-prone at home, but even though his wife, Jill (Patricia Richardson), has been known to call in professionals to pick up the pieces of her husband's work, she remains his biggest fan.
-They have a loving, respectful relationship that allows them to be an effective parenting team for their three boys: Brad (Zachary Ty Bryan), Randy (Jonathan Taylor Thomas), and Mark (Taran Noah Smith).
+This series was a favorite for eight seasons on ABC in the '90s, and it continues to entertain fans in syndication and on DVD.
+Tim and Jill have a loving, respectful relationship that allows them to be an effective parenting team for their three boys: Brad (Zachary Ty Bryan), Randy (Jonathan Taylor Thomas), and Mark (Taran Noah Smith).

 Although much of Wilson's intellectual advice is lost in translation to Tim (and his misinterpretations are hysterical), Tim and Jill always learn a little something about their own feelings and each other's with Wilson's help.
 Strong writing, relatable storylines, and a great cast make Home Improvement a winner for families.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.